bio | exhibitions | press | writing

 ‘DEATHLOOP’

-From a first-person shooter where the main character is doomed to repeat the same day over and over, to a supernatural action-adventure where you defeat an enemy that has corrupted reality, there is no shortage of grand metaphysical themes in gaming.
+A first-person shooter game where the main character is doomed to repeat the same day over and over.
+A supernatural action-adventure where you fight an enemy that has corrupted reality.
+There is no shortage of grand metaphysical themes in gaming.

 View all SCREENGRABS